Article ID: 949469 - View products that this article applies to.

 Important This article contains information about how to modify the registry.
 Make sure that you back up the registry before you modify it.
 Make sure that you know how to restore the registry if a problem occurs.
 For more information about how to back up, restore, and modify the registry, click the following article number to view the article in the Microsoft Knowledge Base:

-A Name Service Provider Interface (NSPI) connection from a MAPI client to a Windows Server 2008-based domain controller may fail with the following error code that is returned from the server:
+A Name Service Provider Interface (NSPI) connection from a MAPI client to a Windows Server 2008 or later version-based domain controller may fail and return the following error message from the server:

 In some instances, a credential dialog box may appear in the MAPI client user interface when you encounter this issue.

-Affected clients include Microsoft Outlook and BlackBerry Enterprise Server.
+The affected clients include Microsoft Outlook, Quest Migration Manager for Exchange, and BlackBerry Enterprise Server.

-This behavior occurs because Windows Server 2008 only allows for a default maximum of 50 concurrent NSPI connections per user to any domain controller.
-Additional NSPI connections are rejected with a MAPI_E_LOGON_FAILED error code.
+This issue occurs because Windows Server 2008 and later versions allow a default maximum of only 50 concurrent NSPI connections per user.
+Additional NSPI connections are rejected, and a MAPI_E_LOGON_FAILED error message is returned.

 Note Windows Server 2003 and earlier versions of Microsoft Windows operating systems do not exhibit this behavior.
 The change of behavior in Windows Server 2008 is intended to protect domain controllers against clients that open too many NSPI connections without then closing the connections.
 Too many connections such as these can result in resource depletion.

-Note The Outlook NSPI MAPI provider that is installed with Microsoft Outlook is only intended for use with Microsoft Outlook.
+Note The Outlook NSPI MAPI provider that is installed with Microsoft Outlook is intended for use only together with Microsoft Outlook.
 External scripts and applications that rely on the Outlook NSPI MAPI provider are not supported.